quinngroup/ornet/README.md

 7 tests, from various checkpoints along the pipeline, should run without any failures.

 ## Usage
-Ornet can be utilized by calling the Pipeline module from either the command line interface or in a script.
-Pipeline will output a directory of the following structure:
+Ornet can be utilized by calling the pipeline module from either the command line interface or in a script. pipeline will output a directory of the following structure:

 ```
 ├── outputs/